TraeDungy/RoyaltyX/README.md

 - Rebrand RoyaltyX with your logo and domain
 - Built-in cost estimator for resale pricing
 - Simple setup—see [WHITE_LABEL_BRANDING.md](WHITE_LABEL_BRANDING.md)

 ---

+## 💼 Business Model

+RoyaltyX follows a freemium approach.
+Enjoy a 30‑day **Discovery** trial, then upgrade to **Professional** or **Premium** for advanced analytics and priority support.
+Optional add-ons provide extra functionality, white-label features are coming soon, and Enterprise customers can contact us for custom pricing.

+---